DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 legs during 3D behavior in [Mathis et al, 2018]).
 The evaluation results are computed by typing:

-Setting ``plotting`` to True plots all the testing and training frames with the manual and predicted labels; these will be colored by individual by default.
-They can alternatively be colored by bodypart type by passing `plotting`=`bodypart`.
+Setting ``plotting`` to True plots all the testing and training frames with the manual and predicted labels; these will be colored by body part type by default.
+They can alternatively be colored by individual by passing `plotting`=`individual`.
 The user should visually check the labeled test (and training) images that are created in the ‘evaluation-results’ directory.
 Ideally, DeepLabCut labeled unseen (test images) according to the user’s required accuracy, and the average train and test errors are comparable (good generalization).
 What (numerically) comprises an acceptable MAE depends on